Spanish Lessons in Mexico City

 Av. Álvaro Obregón 99, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX

-This course is aimed at students from different nationalities whose first language is not Spanish.
-It focuses on practicing the four language skills—listening, reading, speaking, and writing—with special emphasis on teaching the language for communication purposes.
+This on-site Spanish course focuses on practicing the four language skills—listening, reading, speaking, and writing—with special emphasis on teaching the language for communication purposes.

 MAIN OBJECTIVES OF THE COURSE